Fly the Union Jack to commemorate the rich history and legacy of the United Kingdom with this ultimate-quality nylon U.K. Flag!

 INDOOR UK FLAGS

 For indoor use, a sleeve and three-sided gold fringe option is available to make this U.K. Flag into a great display piece.
 Respect the fringe, these indoor flags are only to be displayed on an indoor display set, and never hung on a wall.
-Check the chart to make sure you’re ordering the right size flag.
+The 3' x 5' United Kingdom flag with gold fringe works with either the 7' or 8' indoor display poles.

 |Indoor Pole Height||Indoor Flag Size|